Duration: 4.25 HRS

 Crispy fried 'jalebi' dipped in saffron-sugar syrup.
 (N/D)

 At the bus stop near TouchMate Quality Computers Service Center on Khalid Bin Al Waleed Street, Bur Dubai.
 Diagonally across from Royal Ascot Hotel.
 Please be on time, we don't wait for latecomers!

 Given the heavy traffic, limited parking and different starting and ending locations, we strongly recommend that you take the metro rather than driving to the trail.
 If you plan to take a taxi, please budget extra time for traffic.

 Ironically, the team that designed this almost 99% vegetarian tour are die-hard carnivores!
 Despite this, we have cherry-picked the dishes that best represent the community in Meena Bazaar and it turns out that most of them are vegetarian.
 There is such a wide range of tastings that we have yet to experience a guest, whether meat-eater or vegetarian, feeling less than “stuffed” after this gluttonous experience.
 You *might* even thank us for leaving out the meat at the end of the tour!

 Absolutely not!
-Our walking food tours (Middle Eastern Food Pilgrimage, Little India on a Plate and Dubai Souks and Creekside Food Walk) are immersive experiences that combine food tastings with history, culture and personal stories of the city.
+Our walking food tours are immersive experiences that combine food tastings with history, culture and personal stories of the city.

 Please be sure to let us know if you (or anyone in your group) have a dietary restriction (e.g. vegetarian, diabetic, allergy, etc.) when you purchase your tickets.
 In most cases, nuts, lactose and gluten may be in the foods featured on our experiences and there is a risk of cross-contamination.
-If you have a serious allergy, we recommend contacting us at ‘email@example.com’ prior to purchasing tickets to enable us to advise you if our tours are suitable for you.
+If you have a serious allergy, we recommend contacting us at ‘firstname.lastname@example.org’ prior to purchasing tickets to enable us to advise you if our tours are suitable for you.